 In partnership with our friends at Prometheus Design Werx, we’re proud to introduce the ITS-exclusive black variant of the Expedition Watch Band Compass Kit.
 This modular EDC and field compass is as much at home on the land as it is underwater.

 The oil-filled button compass is water-resistant rated to a depth of 100 meters and features a black face with high luminosity glow-in-the-dark markings.
 It’s also cushioned in its black type III hard-anodized 6061T6 billet aluminum bezel casing by a glow-in-the-dark silicone gasket.

 Each compass case is precision machined in the USA and features a slot on the back that’s laser engraved with the ITS shield and slides onto most NATO-style watch straps up to 22mm.

-While this magnetic compass’ primary function is to be worn on a NATO-style watch strap, the included black silicone carrier easily houses the entire compass, allowing it to girth hitch onto a backpack sternum strap, belt loops and more!
+While this magnetic compass’ primary function is to be worn on a NATO-style watch strap, the included orange silicone carrier easily houses the entire compass, allowing it to girth hitch onto a backpack sternum strap, belt loops and more!

 *Due to the collaborative nature of this product and pricing structure, discounts are not available on the Expedition Watch Band Compass Kit.*

 Includes: Button Compass, Silicone Compass Gasket, Billet Compass Case and Silicone Compass Carrier.

 Button Compass Specs

 - Black Face w/ High Luminosity Glow-in-the-Dark Markings